How to Speak Many Different Languages (Without Losing Your Mind)

 As you become more and more fluent in a language, think about what you use that language for the most or what it naturally lends itself to.
 It’s easy enough to tie each language to something culturally related to it—maybe you look up recipes in French since you love French cuisine, or maybe you took a semester abroad studying finance in Hong Kong and now your Cantonese is good enough to do all your budgeting and banking in that language.

 When I lived in the Netherlands, I worked at an NGO where I spent a lot of time reading and talking about international affairs and development in Dutch.
-Now, with more than a year out of the country, I find it easy and practical to read the day’s news headlines in Dutch or to watch the Dutch nightly news to catch up on world events.
+Now, with more than a year out of the country, I find it easy and practical to read the day’s news headlines in Dutch or to watch the nightly news to catch up on world events.

 Similarly, I’ve most recently lived in Mexico, and all it took was one conscious decision after I left to continue making my grocery lists in Spanish.
 This way, I keep using both of these languages in my daily life and, rather than stopping in the middle of my day for some artificial practice, I incorporate them both into my life in a natural and unintrusive way.

+Code-switching is when you switch between languages or language varieties.
 Even if you use all your languages every day, switching between them can remain challenging and confusing without practice.
 But practicing rapidly switching between languages doesn’t only make continuing to do so easier.
 It’s like a composite exercise that works multiple languages from multiple angles at the same time, and has extra benefits for your brain and overall general language abilities.

 The best way to do this is to purposely put yourself in multilingual situations.
 Go to language exchange meetups, hang out in hostel common rooms or, if you live in a big global city, just go for a stroll outside and eavesdrop until you hear something familiar.